scpepito/CMSC-127-Tripol-Trobol/README.md

-# CMSC 127 - Tripol Trobol
+# CMSC 127 - LTO Information Management System

-Tripol Trobol is a full-stack LTO records management system for CMSC 127.
+This project is a LTO information management system for CMSC 127: File Processing and Database Systems, developed by the Tripol Trobol.
 It manages drivers, vehicles, vehicle registrations, traffic violations, and generated reports through a React web app backed by an Express API and MariaDB database.

 ## Tech Stack